PdxCodeGuild/20170724-FullStack-Night/1 - Python/labs/lab27-practice3.md

 ## Problem 4

-Write a function that returns the number of occurances of the 'hi' in a given string.
+Write a function that returns the number of occurances of 'hi' in a given string.

 ```python
 count_hi('hihi') → 2